amytai/cinterrupts-osdi/README.md

 ### Installation and Setup Instructions
 After booting into this custom kernel, compile fio benchmark.
 Run `build-fio.sh` in the top-level directory of this repository.
-Path to fio from the top-level directory: `fio/fio-3.13/fio` If you can successfully run FIO, you are ready!
+Path to fio from the top-level directory: `fio/fio-3.12/fio` If you can successfully run fio, you are ready!

 Now you can run the following experiments:
 TODO: decribe each experiment